 Let’s hope it’s open again soon.

-The Parish Council has received a planning consultation for a development of 40 houses on the Main Road north of Castlebrook the details of which can be viewed using the following link :
+The District Council has received an application for Outline Planning Permission for a development of 40 houses on the Main Road north of Castlebrook the details of which can be viewed using the following link :

 Have your say – Follow the Link - http://a303ahead.co.uk/